JetBrains/sdkdocs-template/README.md

 ## Submodules

-This repo is supposed to be used as a submodule, and contains a submodule to the private `webhelp-template` repo (`webhelp-template` is the JS and CSS for the documentation site, `sdkdocs-template` provides scripts to make it easier to set up and maintain a documentation site using the webhelp template).
+This repo is supposed to be used as a submodule, and it also contains a submodule to the private `webhelp-template` repo (`webhelp-template` is the JS and CSS for the documentation site, `sdkdocs-template` provides scripts to make it easier to set up and maintain a documentation site using the webhelp template).
+The `webhelp-template` is currently closed source.
+The current plan is to make it open source, in which case, it is likely the two repos are merged.

 Adding a submodule is done by something like: